dqvidl/who-are-you/README.md

 # Who Are You

-SMS interview → instant personalized website
+Conversation over text → instant personalized website

 ## Setup